What is paronychia?

 Chronic paronychia is a gradual process.
-It may start in one nail fold but often spreads to several others.
+It may start in one nail fold, particularly the proximal nail fold, but often spreads laterally and to several other fingers.
 Each affected nail fold is swollen and lifted off the nail plate.
+This allows the entry of organisms and irritants.
 The affected skin may be red and tender from time to time, and sometimes a little pus (white, yellow or green) can be expressed from under the cuticle.

 What are the complications of paronychia?

 Acute paronychia can spread to cause a serious hand infection (cellulitis) and may involve underlying tendons (infectious tendonitis).

 The main complication of chronic paronychia is nail dystrophy.
 It is often associated with distorted, ridged nail plates.
 They may become yellow or green/black and brittle.
 After recovery, it takes up to a year for the nails to grow back to normal.